EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/timeseries.md

 ### timeseries.simulated_elc

 Simulated photons light curve Package: timeseries Description: Given a model light curve, generate a list of time-tagged events that their rate follows the model light curve.
+The events are generated between the first and last time